cloudposse/atmos/website/docs/core-concepts/components/remote-state-backend.md

-Let's say we also have a read-only IAM role, and we want to use it to access the remote state instead of the read-write role, because accessing remote state is a read-only operation, and we don't want to give the role more permissions than it requires - this is the principle of least privileges.
+Let's say we also have a read-only IAM role, and we want to use it to access the remote state instead of the read-write role, because accessing remote state is a read-only operation, and we don't want to give the role more permissions than it requires - this is the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).

 We can add the `remote_state_backend` and `remote_state_backend_type` to override the required attributes from the `backend` section: